bc-discord/bc-discord.github.io/pages/balisong/recommendation.md

 - **Squid Industries**: Kraken · $265 · Available · ✦✦✦✦✦
     - Al channel handles.
 Consistent flipper, commonly used during live competitions.
 - **FLS Balisong**: Liminal · $275 · Discontinued · ✦✦✧✧✧
     - Early issues with cracked tang; if you don't beat your balisong, pretty good value with Ti channel handles.
-Might be hard to find second-hand, but you can find these stupid cheap for 100 something secondhand.
+Might be hard to find secondhand, but you can find these stupid cheap for 100 something secondhand.
 Bottom weights are not easily replacable.

 ### $351 - $600
-- **MachineWise**: SlifT V2: $365 · Available · ✦✦✦✦✦
+- **MachineWise**: SlifT V2 · $365 · Available · ✦✦✦✦✦
     - Titanium channel handles on bushings.
 Pretty good value.
 There's plenty of these floating around.
 If you want something more handle bias, find the V1.

 ### $601 - $800